dgonzalb/BambooPaymentDoc/content/en/docs/Getting-Started/Test-our-services.md

 linkTitle: "Test our services"
 date: 2023-03-02T11:40:29-05:00
 Description: >
-  Before you move on to a production environment, you can give our services a try and see how you can enable them to meet your business requirements.
+  Before you move on to a production environment, try our services and see how you can enable them to meet your business requirements.
 weight: 40
 ---